Sanchochx/coffee_bros/context/arch_status.md

 **Epic 2 Complete!** All 7 stories (US-009 through US-015) have been completed!
 **Epic 3 Complete!** All 5 stories (US-016 through US-020) have been completed!
 **Epic 4 Complete!** All 10 stories (US-021 through US-030) have been completed!
+**Epic 6 Complete!** All 2 stories (US-038 through US-039) have been completed early due to critical playability issue!

 **Completed in Epic 4:**
 - US-021 - Level Data Format ✓